christophstrasen/WorldObserver/docs/observations/squares.md

 WorldObserver can observe squares in different ways depending on what interest you declare.

-- `type = "squares.onLoad"`: event-driven.
+- `type = "squares"` with `scope = "onLoad"`: event-driven.
 You’ll see bursts when the game loads new squares (entering new chunks).
 If you walk around inside already-loaded areas, it can go quiet.
 It also won’t notice “new corpse appeared on an already-loaded square” until that square is loaded again.
-- `type = "squares.nearPlayer"`: probe-driven.
-WO actively scans around the player on a cadence (controlled by `staleness`/`radius`/`cooldown`), so it can keep producing observations as you move.
+- `type = "squares"` with `scope = "near"`: probe-driven.
+WO actively scans around a target you specify (player or static square) on a cadence (controlled by `staleness`/`radius`/`cooldown`), so it can keep producing observations as you move.
+- `type = "squares"` with `scope = "vision"`: probe-driven.
+Like `scope = "near"` but only emits squares currently visible to the player.
+Requires a player target.

 ## About `IsoGridSquare` (important)